 I would appreciate hearing any questions or comments that you might have about the method.
 If you would like to arrange a workshop wherever you live or know about them when they are arranged, please write and let me know.
 Stroud and Totnes will be the starting points but I can get to most places.
 Once the method has been learned, it can be shared with friends, partners and colleagues.

 email: email@example.com or call 0786 784 8365

 The above quote is from Creating Union:The Pathwork of Relationship by Eva Pierrakos & Judith Saly, pg.37.

 There is more information about the Dyad method (including a graded list of sample questions) and a description of my impulse to write about the need for peer supervision in Playback Theatre on my blog:

 For more on Traumatic Incident reduction (TIR), visit:

 For more on Daruma, visit: http://www.onmarkproductions.com/html/daruma.shtml

 For information on Enlightenment Intensives, visit:

-http://www.enlightenment-intensives.info/ and a good book that I have about the EI process is: The Enlightenment Intensive: Dyad Communication as a Tool for Self Realization by Laurence Noyes
+http://www.enlightenment-intensives.info/ and a book that I can recommend about the EI process is: The Enlightenment Intensive: Dyad Communication as a Tool for Self Realization by Laurence Noyes

 More resources can be found here: